 Buyer as Client: (Single Agency)

 When a buyer contracts with a broker to locate property and represent his or her best interests in a transaction; the buyer is the principle, the broker’s “Client”.
 The broker, as agent, is strictly accountable to the buyer.
-The seller is the “Customer”.
+The seller is the “Non-Client”.